EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 ### Service Provider Migration to Keycloak

-The migration guide below applies to SAML Service Providers (SPs) registered in the **Development** and **Demo** environments of Check-in.
+The migration guide below applies to SAML Service Providers (SPs) registered in the **Development**, **Demo** and **Production** environments of Check-in.

-**Development and Demo**: Beginning March 9, 2023, clients using the legacy Check-in IdP metadata will no longer be supported.
+**Development and Demo**: Beginning March 9, 2023, SAML SPs using the legacy Check-in IdP metadata will no longer be supported.

+**Production**: Beginning December 12, 2023, SAML SPs using the legacy Check-in IdP metadata will no longer be supported.

 #### How to Migrate your Service to Keycloak

-All the SPs that were registered to the legacy EGI Check-in IdP in the **Demo** environment have been moved to Keycloak, so you do not need to re-register your Service.
+If your SAML SP is not yet registered in the [Federation Registry](https://aai.egi.eu/federation), you will need to submit a service registration request.
+This request should include essential information about your service, as described in the [General Information](#general-information) section, in addition to your SAML SP's metadata URL and entity ID.

+If your SAML SP is already registered, please ensure the accuracy of the information under the **General** tab, particularly the policy and contact details, as well as the **Protocol Specific** tab.
+Pay special attention to the new **Requested Attributes** section, which allows you to manage the user attributes available through Check-in.

 {{% alert title="Important" color="warning" %}} If your SAML SP relies on
 experimental features of Check-in which are only available in the